 Since os is an external library, we need to import it into our code before we start using it.
-We can do so using the following code:
+We can do so using a Python import statement:

 Now that we’ve imported the os library into our code, we can start using its functions to list items in a directory.

-The os.listdir() function accepts one parameter: the path of the list directory whose file and folder names you want to retrieve.
+The os.listdir() function accepts one parameter: the file path of the directory whose file and folder names you want to retrieve.

 Here’s the syntax for the listdir method: